NationalSecurityAgency/emissary/DEVELOPING.md

 ### Local Mega Linter validation and auto fix
-The project leverages [MegaLinter](https://github.com/marketplace/actions/megalinter) as a GitHub action to run across changed files in PR's and the entire codebase on merge.
-To run the same linting rule set locally, follow the steps bellow:
+The project leverages [MegaLinter](https://github.com/marketplace/actions/megalinter) as a GitHub action to run across changed files in PR's and the entire code-base on merge.
+To run the same linting rule set locally, follow the steps below:
 Instructions are derived from [MegaLinter Runner Documentation](https://megalinter.io/latest/mega-linter-runner/)

 1) Install [Node Package Manager (NPM)](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)